walles/exactype/README.md

 lines than between the lines and the edges.
 Should this be adjusted?
 * Move popup keyboard code from Exactype into its own class.
 * Implicit numlock on typing first digit?
+* On multi touch, interpret the second touch as the end of the first and the start of another single touch gesture?
+How would this interact with two finger swipe for switching layouts?

 ## DONE
 * Create an IME that when selected shows an empty view